Pedestrian Accidents on the Las Vegas Strip

 Pedestrian Accident Attorneys in Nevada

-If you reside in Las Vegas or the surrounding communities in Nevada, the skilled legal team at Bertoldo, Baker, Carter & Smith Law Firm is available to provide the legal wisdom and guidance you need when dealing with complex personal injury matters.
+If you reside in Las Vegas or the surrounding communities in Nevada, the skilled legal team at Bertoldo, Baker, Carter, Smith & Cullen is available to provide the legal wisdom and guidance you need when dealing with complex personal injury matters.

 Our team of dedicated attorneys have a great deal of experience in handling personal injury matters, including those related to pedestrian accidents, and can work with you and your family to build a case that helps ensure the best possible settlement.
 We understand that dealing with personal injury, however severe, is never easy, and that’s why our legal team is committed to advocating on behalf of you and your rights as they exist under law.